fe9lix/AccessRank/README.md

 ### Demo Project

 The demo project shows a simple usage example: It contains a table view with item names and a text view with predictions.
 When you select an item, it is added to *AccessRank*, and the list of predictions for which item you might select next is updated.
 When the app is moved to the background state, an *AccessRank* snapshot is saved to the user defaults (also see the section on persistence).
-*Note*: The example doesn't use auto-layout due to some obscure bugs in Xcode 6 beta.

 ### Usage